What Are Some Of The Best Roller Coaster POV Cameras?

 Go Pro Hero 9

-With brand new even smoother stabilisation with Hypersmooth 3.0 and horizon balance, this thing is a game-changer.
+Hypersmooth 3.0 and horizon balance, this thing was (and still is) a game-changer.

 If horizon-levelling is your thing I’d highly recommend the Max lens mod.